erdinckocaman/bootique-modules/README.md

   - Module to configure Wicket framework(http://wicket.apache.org/)
 * Thread pool
   - A simple module just to instantiate standard Java thread pools

+These modules can be used in bootique services or they might be referenced as sample bootique modules.